 Partial Knee Replacement in Birmingham

-Partial knee replacement resurfaces only the worn compartment of the knee, preserving the healthy bone, cartilage, and ligaments in the rest of the joint.
-Also known as unicompartmental knee replacement or the Oxford knee, it typically offers a more natural feeling and faster recovery than a total knee replacement for carefully selected patients.
+Partial (unicompartmental) knee replacement resurfaces only the worn compartment of the knee, preserving the healthy bone, cartilage, and ligaments in the rest of the joint.
+Specialist knee surgeon Mr Shakir Hussain offers robotic-assisted partial knee replacement, including the Oxford knee, at the Royal Orthopaedic Hospital in Birmingham and across the West Midlands, giving carefully selected patients a more natural-feeling knee and faster recovery than a total knee replacement.

 Total procedures